grantoz/oscar-api/README.md

 So this project is just about building, initially, a CRUD API base using the lightest-weight possible tooling, with the possible exception of Prisma, which I'm using just because I like it.

 TODO:
-Queues using Deno
+- Queues using Deno
-Deno KV Auth layer
+- Deno KV auth layer
-OAuth2.0
+- OAuth2.0